Hex

 When many human users query through the same MotherDuck data connection, consider using a [read scaling token](/key-tasks/authenticating-and-connecting-to-motherduck/read-scaling/).

-Hex will then route the queries to a dedicated Duckling per Hex kernel, up to the maximum flock size determined by your organization admin.
+Hex will then route the queries to a dedicated Duckling per Hex kernel, up to the maximum pool size determined by your organization admin.

 What this means in practice: